How can you travel better? Easier? Faster? And can you actually (really) enjoy the journey?

 Treat others as you would want to be treated.
 Don't recline your seat back and restrict the person sitting behind you to an even tinier area of space.
 Don't turn on your overhead light and shine light in all your neighbors' eyes.
 Don't blast loud music that can be heard outside of your headphones.
 Be considerate to your fellow travelers so everyone can have a pleasant travel experience together.

 Being nice can also improve your travel karma, and get you helped faster, served better, and maybe even score an upgrade or a freebie along the way.
 Niceness counts.
-So smile.

 “Travel is as much a passion as ambition or love.”